Colne Valley High School

-Colne Valley High School is a mixed secondary school in the village of Linthwaite, Huddersfield, West Yorkshire, England.
-It is named thus because it exists in the Colne Valley, one of several valleys that converge at the town of Huddersfield.
+Colne Valley High School is a comprehensive coeducational secondary school in the village of Linthwaite, Huddersfield, West Yorkshire, England.
+It is named thus because it stands in the Colne Valley, one of several valleys that converge at the town of Huddersfield.
 It has approximately 1900 pupils, with forms from A to J. The school has years 7 to 11, and four main buildings: A block, B block, C block and D (music) block as well as the sports hall.

 The school converted to academy status in September 2014 and is sponsored by The Mirfield Free Grammar.

 History

 Founded in January 1956, Colne valley high school was the first, purpose built comprehensive in the north of England at a cost of £350,000.
 Built on a 38-acre, greenfield site overlooking Linthwaite and the Colne Valley, the initial intake of 860 would, at its peak, encompass almost 1900 pupils, including a sixth form.

 The school initially consisted of a four-storey ‘A’ Block, and library and workshop corridors (for woodwork and metalwork), with both leading to the 2 storey ‘B’ block containing the arts rooms and science labs.

 A farm, a self contained flat (for domestic science) and large and small gymnasiums were also included, with the music blocks and the large theatre added in the second phase.

 The raising of the school leaving age in 1972 led to the creation of a ‘C’ Block to cater for the overflow.